2050-Materials/aecdata/README.md

 #### Plotting and Visualization

-- `plot_product_contributions(self, products_info, field_name)`: Generates a pie chart illustrating the contributions of each product to the specified field (e.g., CO2 emissions).
+- `get_product_contributions(self, products_info, field_name)`: Generates a pie chart illustrating the contributions of each product to the specified field (e.g., CO2 emissions).

 #### Data Transformation for EPDx Format